 As marketers, we’re constantly under pressure to check things off our to-do lists.
 There’s always something more to review, another post to write, another marketing campaign to launch.

 Often, that’s a good thing.
 Our days are dynamic and fast-paced.
-We get to bounce from brainstorming to analysis to troubleshooting, all before our first cup of coffee.
+We get to bounce from brainstorming to analyzing data to troubleshooting, all before our first cup of coffee.

 That pace, though, sometimes contributes to a culture that places more emphasis on doing and less on listening.

 Don’t get me wrong.
 Doing is crucial.
 As proponents of agile marketing, we believe marketers should always prioritize taking action over prolonged planning processes.

 The best marketers, though, understand the need for balance.
 They know that they derive their best marketing decisions from a thorough understanding of their business, products, competitors, and customers.
 And, most importantly, they know that understanding these things starts with listening.

 But, what exactly do we mean when we talk about listening?
 Focus groups?
 Stakeholder interviews?
 Customer experience surveys?
 Social media monitoring?
 All of the above?

 These forms of research provide unquestionable value to any organization by empowering marketers to listen directly to their target audiences.

 In many cases, though, you may find you can also uncover powerful marketing insights simply by having a conversation with the person down the (sometimes virtual) hallway.

 Everyone in your organization has their own, unique expertise based on their background and their role within the business.
 Some have a better understanding of customer questions and needs.
 Others know your products and competitors, inside and out.